 QUALITY OF LIFE COUNTRY

-1. A ATTEMPT OF MEASUREMENT
+A ATTEMPT AT MEASUREMENT

-Unprepared readers and the people than for some motive require to evaluate a country they find the great quantity of dispersed statistics, depending on the sources that consult, which as he makes the possibility to emit a judgment difficult.
+Unprepared readers and the people than for some motive require to evaluate a country they find the great number of dispersed statistics, depending on the sources that consult, which as he makes the possibility to emit a judgment difficult.

-To the extent of what possible, I will try to establish a pattern of measure that permits comparing us quantitatively the standard of living of the population in general, for the distinct countries of the world in order to establish useful comparisons and goals to surpass - because the model is arguable.
+To the extent of what is possible, I will try to establish a pattern of measure that permits comparing us quantitatively the standard of living of the population in general, for the distinct countries of the world in order to establish useful comparisons and goals to surpass - because the model is arguable.

 2. VARIABLES TO USE1

 Within the range of indicators that turn up to us we found like the more universal and feasible to compare the following:

 A. CALORIES / DAY / INHABITANT: indicate the number of calories that the inhabitants of the country consume on average.
 It is an utmost representative indicator insofar as he answers to the more elementary one belonging to human needs.
 According to experts’ concept in the theme, human beings needed around 2,500 calories a day.
 The excess is worrying because it generates various types of diseases; the deficit generates malnutrition.
 The maximum score is granted to this number of calories.

 B. INFANTILE MORTALITY: the children represent the bigger expression of love so that it is easy to deduct the importance of his care and the level of effort for his growth and development.
 The relation with the level of quality of life is inversely proportional; he values the principle of infantile mortality, younger score.